RNVizion/rnv-brand/README.md

 The machine source for RNVizion brand tokens.
 Import it; never hardcode.

 `engine/brand.py` holds the values every RNV surface consumes: the two golds, the darks, the surface palettes, type roles, and the `RNV_BRAND` resolver vocabulary.

-Every RNV surface (site, apps, MCP servers, OG images) is meant to consume this file; one edit updates every consumer.
+**Consumers mirror; nothing propagates.** Each repo carries its own copy of the values it needs, sourced from here and corrected when drift is detected, so a program is never one network call away from knowing its own colors.
+Identifiers are local by design; the check compares values, never names.

 ## Usage